kecsou/wmctrljs/README.md

-# wmctrlJs
+# wmctrljs

-Be carefull this package can be used on linux X11 machine.
+Be carefull this package can be use only on a linux X11 machine.

-You need also of packages libx11-dev, libxmu-dev
+You also need packages like libx11-dev, libxmu-dev

 ## Update your indexes
 `sudo apt update`